awsdocs/aws-iot-docs/developerguide/basic-policy-variables.md

 + `iot:ClientId`: The client ID used to connect to the AWS IoT Core message broker\.
 + `aws:SourceIp`: The IP address of the client connected to the AWS IoT Core message broker\.

-The following AWS IoT Core policy shows a policy that uses policy variables:
+The following AWS IoT Core policy shows a policy that uses policy variables\. `aws:SourceIp` can be used in the Condition element of your policy to allow principals to make API requests only within a specific address range\.
+For examples, see [Authorizing users and cloud services to use AWS IoT Jobs](iam-policy-users-jobs.md)\.

 ```
 {